Vladimirirr/Silver/README.md

 - Based on WebComponents
 - Writing components with functional style
+- A true event system between components based on DOM events
 - A Simple and Fast update strategy (upcoming)

 # Getting Started